akankshatripathy/CIS3500-g7-project/proposaldraft.md

 ## Description - TW

 [Provide a general description of your Chrome Extension idea in 2-3 sentences.
 Explain the main purpose and functionality of the extension.]

+Our Chrome Extension is a convenient currency converter that seamlessly integrates into your browsing experience.
+With real-time conversion rates and a user-friendly interface, it allows users to quickly and accurately convert currencies without leaving their current webpage.
+Whether you're shopping online, planning a trip, or conducting business transactions, our extension streamlines the currency conversion process, enhancing your browsing experience significantly.

 ## Selling Points - ALL*1 each